-If you are at school: Focus on making halves and quarters using each of the models, rather than just using shapes.
-Make sure that you discuss what is half and what is not half (same for quarters).
-Make sure that students understand that a quarter is a fourth, or half of a half, not just a "bit".
+If you are at school: Focus on making halves using each of the models, rather than just using shapes.
+Make sure that you discuss what is half and what is not half.

 Please note: Watch out for using the word "even" to mean "equally sized" when describing fractions.
 This tends to lead to students thinking that only fractions with even numbers for denominators can be evenly sized.
 Instead, try using any of the following terms or phrases: equal, fair, same-size, equivalent, same amount.